Khadija Mastoor: Personal life

-In 1950 she married Qasmi's nephew Zaheer Babar Awan, who was a renowned journalist.
+In 1950, she married Qasmi's nephew Zaheer Babar Awan, who was a renowned journalist.
 She had a successful marriage and continued contributing to Urdu literature.
 They had two children, Kiran Fayyaz and Pervez Alam Awan.

 Death and legacy

-Khadija Mastoor died on 25 July 1982 in London, England and was buried in Lahore, Pakistan.
+Khadija Mastoor died aged 54 on 25 July 1982 in London, England, and was buried in Lahore, Pakistan.

 In 2005, an event at the Karachi Arts Council was attended by Khadija's sister, Hajra Masroor, as the chief guest.
 The event, presided over by scholar Sahar Ansari, highlighted how both sisters developed unique writing styles.
 Ansari noted that Khadija Mastoor wrote based on her personal experiences.